- 4 cups all-purpose flour

 - 2 tablespoons vegetable oil

-- Bake at 325° for 60-70 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 325° for 60-70 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 2 loaves.